Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Integration.md

 # Test Response Messages

-Commerce Hub allows developers to integrate with the API to trigger responses and to ensure that they are handled accordingly.
+Commerce Hub allows developers who integrate with our API the ability to trigger responses and to ensure that they are handled accordingly.

 <!-- theme: warning -->